Blue Mountains (New South Wales): Etymology

 The original name for the Blue Mountains in the language of the Dharug and Gundungurra peoples is Colomatta (more accurately pronounced Gulu-mada).
 The meaning of the name is "koala place" from colo + matta.

 Following European settlement of the Sydney area, the area was named the Carmarthen and Lansdowne Hills by Arthur Phillip in 1788.
 The Carmarthen Hills were in the north of the region and the Lansdowne Hills were in the south.
 The name Blue Mountains, however, was preferred and is derived from the blue tinge the range takes on when viewed from a distance.
 The tinge is believed to be caused by Mie scattering which occurs when incoming light with shorter wavelengths is preferentially scattered by particles within the atmosphere imparting a blue-greyish colour to any distant objects, including mountains and clouds.
 Volatile terpenoids emitted in large quantities by the abundant eucalyptus trees in the Blue Mountains may cause Mie scattering and thus the blue haze for which the mountains were named.

 History

 Geological history

 A sandstone plateau dominated by a landscape of eucalyptus forests, the Blue Mountains are located at the top of a 470-million-year-old quartzite.
 In the Permian period, a shallow sea covered the region, when rivers brought shales, siltstones and mudstones.
 Then during the Mesozoic period, rivers dumped vast amounts of sand, burying the other sedimentary rocks.
 By about 1 million years ago during the Pliocene era, the Blue Mountains began to form, carving out deep valleys and steep cliffs, with an elevation of 3,900 feet.

+Along the eastern margin of the lower Blue Mountains is the Lapstone Monocline, part of the approximately 95 km-long Lapstone Structural Complex.
+The complex consists of a north–south-trending system of monoclines and faults separating the lower Blue Mountains from the Cumberland Plain.
+The prominent east-facing monocline is interpreted as a fault-propagation fold developed above a west-dipping thrust fault, and has contributed to the uplift and topographic development of the eastern Blue Mountains.